(Monarda didyma 'Scarlet')

 Only a few left!

-Wild Columbine is a native perennial flower that can be commonly found growing in rocky woods, ledges, and slopes throughout the mid to eastern United States.
-At maturity, this plant reaches the height of 2' and features 1-2” red and yellow, drooping bell-shaped blooms.
-This plant can be grown in a container, it attracts bees, butterflies, hummingbirds, and pollinating moths, it resists deer and rabbits, self sows, and is great as a cut flower!
+Wild Columbine is a native perennial flower that grows in rocky woods, ledges, and slopes throughout the mid to eastern United States.
+At maturity, this plant reaches a height of 2' and features 1-2” red and yellow, drooping bell-shaped blooms.
+This plant can be grown in a container, attracts bees, butterflies, hummingbirds, and pollinating moths, resists deer and rabbits, self-sows, and is used as a cut flower!

 (Zinnia elegans ‘Cherry Queen’)

-Cherry Queen Zinnia is an annual flower that is native to Mexico but can be found growing in the southern and eastern United States.
-At maturity, this plant reaches the height of 2-3' and features hairy upright branching stems, 5” lance-shaped green leaves, and 4-5” bright red dahlia-type flowers.
-This plant can be grown in a container, attracts bees, butterflies, earwigs, and hummingbirds, is resistant to deer, tolerates drought, self sows, and is great as a cut flower!
+Cherry Queen Zinnia is an annual flower native to Mexico but grows in the southern and eastern United States.
+At maturity, this plant can reach a height of 2-3' and features hairy upright branching stems, 5” lance-shaped green leaves, and 4-5” bright red dahlia-type flowers.
+This plant can be grown in a container, attracts bees, butterflies, earwigs, and hummingbirds, is resistant to deer, tolerates drought, self-sows, and is used as a cut flower!

 (Achillea millefolium 'Rubra')